Key Takeaways

 Moreover, you can use up-to-date behavioral data in conjunction with other data points for your customers from external systems (e.g., ESPs, adtech) to enhance behavioral targeting.

-Behavioral segmentation simple with a pure-play CDP
+Behavioral segmentation made simple with a pure-play CDP

 By unifying online and offline customer data into our CDP's unified and persistent customer profiles, you can more effectively and efficiently interact with your audience.